 Foot Pain: Differential Diagnosis

 However, since soft tissue tends to heal quickly given proper treatment, these causes tend to heal rapidly.
-Those with persistent heel and arch pain – who see me and other medical folks after weeks, months, and even years of pain – tend to have a pain generator of different origins:
+Those with persistent heel pain and arch pain–who see me and other medical folks after weeks, months, and even years of pain–tend to have a pain generator of different origins:

 Joint Pain.
 There are over two dozen joints in the foot and ankle complex.
 With the extreme stress of ultra trail running, these joints could become stiff, irritated, or both.